-The CLTS is entered in CWW as a Children's Waiver type.
-All the Medicaid eligibility criteria for the CLTS are identical to the Community Integration Program IB Waiver except not all children will need a disability determination in order to qualify.
-See County Funded Slot below.
-The care manager will inform the IM worker of the type of slot in which the child will be placed.
+The CLTS Waiver Program is entered in CWW as a waiver type.
+All Medicaid eligibility criteria for the CLTS Waiver Program are similar to the CIP IB Waiver except there is no disability determination required in order to qualify.
+Instead, the CLTS Functional Screen determination of institutional LOC meets the HCBS Waiver eligibility requirement.